awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

 Run the Application
 -------------------

 You must be online in order to run this application.
 Run the application in the emulator.
 Note that the initial startup after logging in is slightly longer.
-This is happens because it's reading the data from the remote database.
+This happens because the app is reading the data from the remote database.

 Data is available immediately in the mobile backend.
 Create a few notes, and then view the records in the AWS Console:

 #.
-Open the `DynamoDB console <https://console.aws.amazon.com/dynamodb/home>`__.
+Open the `AWS AppSync console <https://console.aws.amazon.com/appsync/home>`__.

 #.
-In the left navigation, choose :guilabel:`Tables`.
+Choose the API that you created for your app, the name should match the one you provided to the CLI.

 #.
-Choose the table for your project.
-It will be based on the API name you set.
+In the left navigation, choose :guilabel:`Data Sources`.

 #.
-Choose the :guilabel:`Items` tab.
+Choose the resource of the table with the name you provided to the CLI.
+This will open table that the CLI created for you in the Amazon DynamoDB console.

 When you  insert, edit, or delete notes in the app, you should be able to see that the data on the server reflect your actions immediately.